microsoft/ComplianceCxE/docs/how-to-contribute.md

----
-layout: home
-title: How to Contribute
-intro: How to Contribute
----

-The Compliance CxE team encourages collaboration of our content.
+The Microsoft Purview CxE team encourages collaboration of our content.
 This article describes how you can contribute.

 ## Submitting an Issue